 - CPH is slot coordinated by Airport Coordination Denmark (firstname.lastname@example.org).
 No slot constraints.

 - 24 hours a day operations – no curfew.

-- Terminal 1 is for domestic traffic and terminal 2 and 3 are for international traffic.
+- CPH has two terminals.
+Both Terminal 2 and 3 are for international and domestic traffic.

 - Min Connect Time: 30 minutes.

 - 73 CUSS check-in kiosks free of charge for all airlines.

 - 148 stands of which 43 are served with by air bridge.

 - Possibility of 25 minutes turn around.

 Important infrastructure developments and/or other news

 - In 2014 CPH presented a detailed vision for an airport that can handle 40 million passengers per year – almost twice the number served today.
 The vision is a peek into the future and an invitation to all those who help generate growth in society, for growth does not come by itself.
 Click here to learn more about your CPH

 - In the beginning of 2013 CPH introduced e-gates to replace the manual boarding pass checks at the security area.
 Copenhagen Airport is among the first European airports to introduce e-gates which are expected to increase passenger satisfaction as well as the capacity at the security check.